HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 Expected Sarsa performed better than Sarsa across all step sizes measured because it mitigates the variance due to its own policy by taking the expectation over the next action.

-# TODO work out week numbers and .md notes numbers.
-In coursera, I've completed all of week4 (minus the assignment which I can't)..  **** Also do summary reading from textbooik.

 [//]: # (This may be the most platform independent comment)